Parcels-code/Parcels/docs/user_guide/getting_started/installation.md

 ## Basic Installation

 The simplest way to install the Parcels code is to use Anaconda and the [Parcels conda-forge package](https://anaconda.org/conda-forge/parcels) with the latest release of Parcels.
 This package will automatically install all the requirements for a fully functional installation of Parcels.
-This is the "batteries-included" solution probably suitable for most users.
+This is the "batteries-included" solution suitable for most users.
 Note that we support Python 3.11 and higher.

 If you want to install the latest development version of Parcels and work with features that have not yet been officially released, you can follow the instructions in the [development section in our contributing guide](../../development/index.md#development).